Weather in Spain in July

 Attend a zarzuela (Spanish operetta) performance in Madrid

-For a unique cultural experience, attend a zarzuela in Madrid, a traditional Spanish operetta blending operatic music with popular songs and dialogue.
+For a unique cultural experience, attend a zarzuela in Madrid, a traditional Spanish operetta blending operatic music with popular songs and dialog.
 In July, theaters like Teatro de la Zarzuela offer performances that showcase this lively and entertaining form of Spanish musical theater.

 Tour the Prado Museum in Madrid